Sen. Ernst's Dem challenger seen backing Black Lives Matter group, despite no position on campaign website

 The third and final debate between the two candidates will take place on Oct.
 15.

-*The initial version of this story was corrected to show that Ostby did not say his wife told him to "make sure" Greenfield supported Black Lives Matter before signing up.
-The comment was made by the person who shot the video.

-Note: Correction: An earlier version of this story said Ostby's wife told him to "make sure" Greenfield supported Black Lives Matter before signing up.
-That comment was made by the person who shot the video, not his wife.
+An earlier version of this story said Ostby's wife told him to "make sure" Greenfield supported Black Lives Matter before volunteering.
+That comment was made by the person who shot the video, not Ostby.